Why Changing to Usage-Based Pricing Could Destroy Your SaaS

 To mitigate uncertainty, you may consider compensating your sales team based on initial commitment.
 Unfortunately, this tends to encourage the type of behavior UBP is meant to avoid.
 The sales team will over-sell or secure a big initial commitment, and your new customer will feel they’ve been over-charged.Usage-based pricing isn’t always more profitable.
 Instead, consider a hybrid pricing model that incorporates usage-based monetization along with an "unlimited" usage tier.
 Click To Tweet

-Instead, to inspire confidence in your sales team, you need to rethink your sales compensation plan to incorporate a tail period of 4-12 months that allows reps to earn commissions even after the initial commitment has ended.
+Instead, to inspire confidence in your sales team, you need to rethink your sales compensation plan and incorporate a tail period of 4-12 months that allows reps to earn commissions even after the initial commitment has ended.

 Avoid the pitfalls of usage-based pricing

 If UBP is suitable for your business, follow the techniques prescribed in this post, and reap the rewards.

 - Identify a usage metric that aligns usage and value, and is predictable by the end-user.

 - Some customers value the simplicity of “unlimited” usage.

 - Legal and procurement teams may find UBP confusing or difficult to assess.
 Invest in a robust forecasting tool to assist in planning.

 - Billing inaccuracies can cause conflict and confusion.
 Try your best to keep usage data clean and accurate, and optimize for dispute resolution time.